-From 1 October 2018 – All types and combinations of transactions may be lodged by PEXA (including a withdrawal of caveat, discharge of mortgage, transfer and mortgage).
+From 1 October 2018 – All available types and combinations of transactions must be lodged by PEXA (including a withdrawal of caveat, discharge of mortgage, transfer and mortgage).

 From 1 August 2019 – All transactions must be lodged electronically (with what we expect to be an increasing amount of exceptions).

 From 1 December 2017, all standalone caveats, withdrawals of caveat and standalone mortgages must be lodged electronically through PEXA.
 Therefore, practically, unless your lawyer is a PEXA ‘Subscriber’ and has the necessary procedures in place, the lodgement of the caveat will be delayed, potentially exposing your company to unnecessary risk.